 The Lewisboro Garden Club coordinates Golden Roads, a roadside daffodil beautification initiative.
-Golden Roads, in its tenth year, encourages homeowners and businesses to plant daffodils along their roadsides.
-Each fall we plant 4,000 daffodils in public spaces, with over 38,000 daffodil bulbs planted to date.
+Golden Roads, in its twelfth year, encourages homeowners and businesses to plant daffodils along their roadsides.
+Each fall we plant 4,000 daffodils in public spaces, with over 42,000 daffodil bulbs planted to date.

 We plant the field at Onatru Farm each spring and turn it into a sorghum maze each fall as one of the amusements offered at the Lewisboro Library Fair, their annual fund-raiser.
 This community activity provides enjoyment for young and old alike.